alan-turing-institute/alexa-room-finder/docs/room-finder.md

       name: "string", // e.g. Meeting Room 1.0
     }
     ```
- - If all calendars either aren't in `names`, aren't `free`, or return errors, it rejects.
+ - If all calendars either aren't in `names`, aren't `free`, or return errors, it returns a promise resolved to `false`.

  API requests are done asynchronously.

- Note on the findFreeRoom method: This function is fairly manual in how it works out which of the calendars are available - it uses a simple counter, and if they're all unavailable it returns false.
+ Note on `findFreeRoom`'s' method: This function is fairly manual in how it works out which of the calendars are available - it uses a simple counter, and if they're all unavailable it resolves to false.
 One could use `Q.any()` for almost the same effect, but I did this, and unless you further complicate the code, it gives much worse error messages.
-It requires me to reject calendars that are busy, rather than just rejecting errors; thus my code allows differentiation between errors and unavailability which `Q.any()` doesn't.
+It requires you to reject calendars that are busy, rather than just rejecting errors; thus my code allows differentiation between errors and unavailability which `Q.any()` doesn't.
 The other alternative is `Q.allSettled()` but that requires every API request to finish before the code returns, which worsens performance.

-#### postRoom(token, ownerAddress, ownerName, startTime, endTime)
+#### `postRoom(token, ownerAddress, ownerName, startTime, endTime)`

 Passed a token, an address to make a calendar on, the name of that calendar, and the same start time and end time as passed eariler, this posts a room.